Full Form of BCA: Meaning, Career Scope, and Real-Life Insights You Need to Know

 BCA – Quick Meaning

-BCA stands for: Bachelor of Computer Applications
+Full form of BCA: Bachelor of Computer Applications

-It is an undergraduate degree focused on computer science, software development, and IT skills.
+BCA is an undergraduate degree focused on computer science, software development, and IT skills.

 • A 3-year degree program